+5.1.
 Backscattering index as a plume indicator

 High correlation between accumulated stormwater and the areas of river plumes estimated on the basis of backscattering index (i.e., normalized water-leaving radiance of 555-nm wavelength nLw555; green-yellow band) indicates that the latter optical property is a good proxy of the amount of freshwater discharged to coastal ocean.
 This conclusion agrees with the results of previous studies.
-Otero and Siegel (2004) studying freshwater plumes in the northern part of the SCB showed that the SeaWiFS 555-nm band is better correlated with the concentration of suspended sediments than other bands.
-Toole and Siegel (2001) have shown that nLw555 was highly correlated with lithogenic silica concentration, which, in turn, is an important constituent of river discharge and was found to be a good indicator of suspended sediment concentration (Shipe et al. 2002; Warrick et al. 2004b).
+Otero and Siegel (2004) studying freshwater plumes in the northern part of the Southern California Bight showed that the SeaWiFS 555-nm band is better correlated with the concentration of suspended sediments than other bands.
+Toole and Siegel (2001) have shown that nLw555 was highly correlated with lithogenic silica concentration, which, in turn, is an important constituent of river discharge and was found to be a good indicator of suspended sediment concentration (Shipe et al., 2002; Warrick et al., 2004b).

-The level of nLw555, which exceeded 1.3 mW $cm^{-2} \mu m^{-1} sr^{-1}$ was found to be a good indicator of river plumes in all study regions excluding SM.
-A similar value was noted earlier by Otero (2002) for the Santa Barbara Channel in the northern part of the SCB and by Nezlin and DiGiacomo (2005) over the San Pedro Shelf.
-We hypothesized, however, that high nLw555 can result not only from the runoff-discharged high sediment concentration, but also from high chlorophyll concentration related to elevated phytoplankton biomass (Kirk 1994).
+The level of nLw555, which exceeded 1.3 mW cm $^{-2}$ μm $^{-1}$ sr $^{-1}$ , was found to be a good indicator of river plumes in all study regions excluding Santa Monica Bay.
+A similar value was noted earlier by Otero (2002) for Santa Barbara Channel in the northern part of the Southern California Bight and by Nezlin and DiGiacomo (2005) over San Pedro Shelf.
+We can hypothesize, however, that high nLw555 can result not only from the runoff-discharged high sediment concentration, but also from high chlorophyll concentration related to elevated phytoplankton biomass (Kirk, 1994).